Biden promises new Ukraine aid, warns Russia on chem weapons

 Ursula von der Leyen, head of the European Union’s executive arm, said before Biden’s visit that she wanted to discuss the possibility of securing extra deliveries of liquefied natural gas from the United States for the 27-nation bloc “for the next two winters.”

 The EU imports 90% of the natural gas used to generate electricity, heat homes and supply industry, with Russia supplying almost 40% of EU gas and a quarter of its oil.
-The bloc is looking at ways to reduce its dependence on Russian gas by diversifying suppliers.
+The bloc is hoping to reduce its dependence on Russian gas by diversifying suppliers.

 The U.S. is looking for ways to “surge” LNG supplies to Europe to help, said Jake Sullivan, Biden's national security adviser.